tinted-theming/home/builder.md

 with dashes and both the extension and `output-dir` are taken from `config.yaml`.

+Build failures are mostly related to faulty schemes and/or templates:
+- when failling to parse a scheme, the program MUST exit with code `1`;
+- when failling to parse a template file, the program MUST exit with code `2`;
+- otherwise, the program MUST exit with code `3`.

+All of these errors MAY be accompanied by OPTIONAL error messages.

-If the build fails for any reasons, the program MUST exit with code `1` and MAY output an error message.
-This is not exhaustive and new exit codes might be added in the future to account for specific errors, so scripters catching generic errors SHOULD check for non-zero status.
+The exit codes are not exhaustive and new ones might be added in the future, so scripters catching generic errors SHOULD check for non-zero status.

 Otherwise, the program MUST exit with code `0` and an OPTIONAL success message.